I: Making Things Differently - Sept 9-18

 Choreography by Thomas Corriveau & Marie Mougeolle

-Music composed by Guido del Fabbro
+Music Composed by Guido del Fabbro

 Cinematography by Thomas Corriveau